 Several additional training opportunities exist at UT Southwestern which our fellows may take advantage of.
 These include the Clinical Scholars Program, Masters in Clinical Sciences Program, Certificate in Clinical Sciences courses, and the Masters in Public Health degree program.

 What You Should Expect

 Your experience at UT Southwestern will provide comprehensive and rigorous clinical training in Endocrinology and Metabolism leading to American Board of Internal Medicine (ABIM) subspecialty certification.
 This clinical training is pursued intensely in the first year, while continuity clinics and other specialized training experience take place through all three years of the program.

-In the second and third years of training we provide in-depth training in a research discipline in the area of your choosing.
+In the second year of training we provide in-depth training in a research discipline in the area of your choosing.
 The process of selection of each student’s research mentor begins in the first year of training, with exposure to areas of active inquiry and beginning to refine particular interests.
 Faculty assist in selecting projects and mentors.